 - Location: Karnala Bird Sanctuary Mumbai Goa Highway, NH 66, Panvel, Maharashtra 410207

-Lohagad Fort, which translates to “Iron Fort” in Marathi, is located near the hill station of Lonavala Khandala and 52 kilometres northwest of Pune.
-It rises to an elevation of 1,033 metres or 3,389 feet above sea level.
-A small range connects the Lohagad Killa to the neighbouring Visapur Fort on its eastern side.
+Lohagad Fort, which translates to “Iron Fort” in Marathi, is located near the hill station of Lonavala Khandala and 52 kilometers northwest of Pune.
+It rises to an elevation of 1,033 meters or 3,389 feet above sea level.
+A small range connects the Lohagad Killa to the neighboring Visapur Fort on its eastern side.

 - Nearest Railway Station: Malavli Station (6 km)